NREL/openstudio-model-articulation-gem/lib/measures/alter_doe_school_summer_vacation/README.md

 ### Number of Months per Year School is in Session
-This name will be used as the name of the new space.
+This will be used to shorten the summer vacation from initlal 2 months on DOE Prototyep school schedules.
 **Name:** months_school,
 **Type:** Double,
 **Units:** ,